 Activated charcoal is created through a high-temperature heating process that creates more surface area, which then makes activated charcoal more porous (Healthline).
 This porous quality makes activated charcoal a natural detoxifying ingredient because toxins attach to the nooks and crannies of individual activated charcoal particles.

 Traditionally, activated charcoal was used in hospitals to prevent overdoses and to prevent the body from absorbing toxins.
-More recently, activated charcoal’s detoxifying and abrasive properties have gained traction and popularity especially when it comes to natural oral care.
+More recently, activated charcoal’s detoxifying and abrasive properties have gained traction and popularity especially when it comes to oral care products containing natural ingredients.